schoolofcities/urban-growth-canada/ggh-growth/census-summary-data-2006-2021/README.md

     > census-summary-data-2006-2021
         Codes and exported results are saved here
         > part-a-results
+            tables generated from Part A - Census Data Cleaning_CSD2006.ipynb code the numbers for 2006 uses CSD data for 2006 and DA sum for 2021.
+This is due to the inconsistency between the DA sum and CSD sum for each geographical region, so we used CSD data for 2006.

+        > part-b-results
+            two tables of the DAs in southern Ontario, for 2006 and 2021.

+        > part-c-results
+            tables generated from Part A - Census Data Cleaning_DA2006.ipynb code.
+This data uses number summed from all DAs for 2006.

+            > summarizing-results

                 Individual tables of each census variables and their changes within Built Boundary, UGC, and Transit Buffer is saved in the > summarizing-results folder

 Census 2006:
     Total Private Dwelling is downloaded from Scholars Geoportal while the others are downloaded from CHASS